rocketjumpzone/rocketjump.zone/source/blog/2020-10-30-find-us-on-github.html.markdown

 ## Ch1mpnotic - Arena Shooter
 Do you know Darkplaces engine, QuakeC or are you a Blender designer?
-Join our Dev team or contribute via GitHub.
+Then you might Join our Dev team!
 <hr>